RyanDeBarros/Quasar/Quasar/.quasar/user_manual.md

 * Scroll with mouse wheel or trackpad.
 * Scroll slower by holding SHIFT.
-* Scroll relative to center of canvas (not mouse cursor) by holding ALT.
+* Scroll relative to center of canvas (not mouse cursor) by holding CTRL.

 Pressing ROW0 will reset the camera to the default pan and zoom.